 Ensuring clarity in the event of an accident

-When an accident occurs, the Coverbox in-car smart technology helps us to help you.
+When an accident occurs, the Drive Wiser in-car smart technology helps us to help you.
 The information collected around the time of the incident can help your insurer settle the claim quickly and reduces the potential for the claim to be disputed.
 The facts will be clear to the insurers and if you were not at fault you won't lose your No Claims Discount or have to pay the Excess.

 However, even before you contact your insurer to report an accident there are a number things you need to do - from the first moments after the incident.